75 RBT Practice Scenarios (Exam Simulation #6)

 38. When documenting a session, the RBT should:

-58. Which of the following is an example of positive reinforcement?
+43. Which of the following is an example of partial interval recording?

 59. What should an RBT do if they are unsure how to implement a procedure?

-65. A child says “bottle” when they see a bottle.
-This is an example of a:
+65. A child repeats everything you say.
+This is an example of:

 Question 1 of 75